EmbeddedChan/EvtLogger/README.md

 # EvtLogger

 **EvtLogger** is a lightweight Android application for logging and analyzing time-based events.
-Originally designed for sensitive event tracking (such as gang stalking documentation or irregular medical incidents), it is also suitable for general-purpose event collection with customizable categories.
+Originally designed for sensitive event tracking (such as documentation or irregular medical incidents), it is also suitable for general-purpose event collection with customizable categories.

 ## ✨ Features